Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Quark part of the action integral

-It is important to note that in idleiazing the dynamics from (3+1)D to (1+1)D in the above manipulations, relevant information regarding the transverse degrees of freedom is now subsumed and stored in the quark transverse mass eigenvalue $m_T$ of the set of eigenvalue equations, Eq.\ (\ref{21}), and $g_\2d$ which is related to $g_\4d$ and the transverse eigenfunctions $G_{\{1,2\}}(\bb r_\perp) $ by Eq.\ (\ref{18}).
+It is important to note that in idealizing the dynamics from (3+1)D to (1+1)D in the above manipulations, relevant information regarding the transverse degrees of freedom is now subsumed and stored in the quark transverse mass eigenvalue $m_T$ of the set of eigenvalue equations, Eq.\ (\ref{21}), and $g_\2d$ which is related to $g_\4d$ and the transverse eigenfunctions $G_{\{1,2\}}(\bb r_\perp) $ by Eq.\ (\ref{18}).
 By such supplementary relations, the information on the transverse degrees of freedom is packaged and passed on from the (3+1)D to the idealized (1+1)D dynamics.
-In other words, upon preparing and getting the solution in the transverse plane for a system with a cylindrical symmetry, the transverse properties relevant for the longitudinal dynamics are contained in the transverse mass $m_T$ and the gauge field coupling constant $g_\2d$.

 The Dirac equation of motion in (1+1)D space-time corresponds to the 2D action integral for quarks in the form

 with the normalization condition (\ref{Norm-cond}) which can be re-written in terms of $\bar \psi_\2d, \psi_\2d $ functions as